pts/ppfiletagger/README.txt

 """""""""""""""""""""""
 Open a terminal window, decide about which files to add tags to (in the example it will be files in /media/big/my/album etc.).
-If unsure, copy some .jpgs file from your ~/Downloads or ~/Pictures directory to /tmp , and add some dummy tags there.
+If unsure, copy some .jpg files from your ~/Downloads or ~/Pictures directory to /tmp , and add some dummy tags there.

 Start adding tags (and other metadata) with the setfattr command (without